aceade/AceadePathfinding/README.md

 # AceadePathfinding
-A pathfinding system that I am developing using Unity 4.6.
+A pathfinding system that I originally developed using Unity 4.6.
 I plan to use this as a base for several other projects, and figure that this might be useful to someone else.
+This is a legacy branch, as Unity deprecated several methods in 5.3.

 ## Component Overview
 The basic component of this is the Node class.
 Each Node has several variables: a position, a